 True!
-The body part bees sting with (the stinger) is the same body part bees use to lay their eggs.
+The body part bees sting with (the stinger) is the same body part bees use to lay 1.
+Only female bees can sting. their eggs.
 Since only females lay eggs, only females can sting.

 True and False!
 This is true only for honey bees.
 All other bees can sting more than once.
 When a honey bee stings you, its stinger, along with a special venom sack, rips off the bee and sticks into you.
 This kills the bee.